thejetjayjay/DomCobb/Outputs/Git Agent.md

   - Always know, in simple Portuguese, what you did and what the next safe step is.
 - All destructive Git operations require explicit user request, clear risk explanation, and explicit approval before execution.
 - On errors or conflicts, execution stops and the user is informed clearly in Portuguese.
 - **DomCobb subtree push:** Executes automatically after successful merge to `main` if DomCobb folder and `domcobb` remote are detected.
-The operation preserves history and updates the separate DomCobb repository independently.
+The operation excludes private folders (as defined in CONSTRAINTS) from the public repository, preserves history, and updates the separate DomCobb repository independently.
+Private folders remain only in the private repository.

 ---